cbonoz/scaling23/README.md

 ### Core referral logic
 <img src="./img/contract.png" width=800 />

+This snippet shows the core refer function of Zklink's deployed 'LinkContract'.

 The L2 smart contract enforces that an address can only be referred and rewarded once for a given LinkContract.
 An event is emitted that can be indexed by external platforms.